davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

   Specify the format of the ``__fp16`` half-precision floating-point type.
   Permissible names are none, ieee, and alternative;
   the default is none, in which case the ``__fp16`` type is not defined.
-Half-Precision, for more information.
+See :ref:`half-precision`, for more information.

 .. option:: -mstructure-size-boundary=n